 Several types of carbonated water contain flavoring agents such as phosphoric and citric acid.
 These agents in excess can cause calcium loss from the teeth and bones.
 It can be a serious issue during pregnancy since surging hormones increase your risk of oral health issues, such as cavities and gingivitis, already.
 Some carbonated beverages might contain small amounts of benzene, a potential carcinogeniXA chemical, organism, or thing that can cause cancer .which can be especially harmful to fetal and maternal health.

 Therefore, you may avoid carbonated water during gestation to be on the safe side.
 If you wish to drink carbonated water, pick those that only contain water and carbon dioxide, with no other additives.
 Drink them occasionally or not at all.

 Diet soda contains the same ingredients as regular soda, except for sugar.
 Instead, they contain artificial sweeteners.
 The US Food and Drug Administration (US FDA) approves six artificial sweeteners as food additives — saccharin, acesulfame, aspartame, neotame, sucralose, and advantame (12).
 While these non-nutritive sweeteners (NNSs) offer minimal to zero calories, not all of them are safe to consume for moms-to-be.

-For instance, saccharin (Sweet ‘N Low) is an artificial sweetener that can cross the placenta and stay in fetal tissues, owing to which its use for pregnant women isn’t advisable (12).
+For instance, saccharin (Sweet ‘N Low) is an artificial sweetener that can cross the placenta and stay in fetal tissues, owing to which its use for pregnant women isn’t advisable, as it can potentially harm fetal development (12).
 Additionally, several studies on pregnant animals show that “NNS consumption has been associated with altered sweet taste preference later in life, elevated body mass index, increased risk of obesity, microbiome dysbiosis, and abnormal liver function tests (13).”